Social and economic stratification in Appalachia: Educational disadvantages

-The National Career Development Association has organized a program hoping to increase the education in the Appalachia region, which has been deprived of what other parts of the nation take for granted.
+The New Opportunity School for Women (NOSW) was founded by Jane Stephenson in 1987 to provide educational and career-development opportunities for women in Appalachia, which has been deprived of what other parts of the nation take for granted.
 The region is primarily utilized for mining, coal, and its other natural resources and farmland.
 Families that live in these parts have become accustomed to a certain way of life whether it involve school or working.
 Many kids are not given the opportunity to be successful, only to remain in the family business surrounding one of the many natural resources from their land.
-The New Opportunity School for Women, NOSW, has begun offering 14 women a 3-week course in Berea, Kentucky, on employment opportunities, skills, basic knowledge that they may not have received.
+NOSW's first residential program in 1987 lasted three weeks and enrolled 14 women; in 2018, it's Berea residential program was shortened to two weeks.
 The NOSW also offers a residential housing opportunity to those with low-income after their participation in the course and thereafter.
-This brings hope to Appalachian women, although it only allows 14 participants, it is a start and that number can only grow with growth within the Appalachian region.

 Women from the Appalachian region of Kentucky and surrounding south central Appalachian states share common challenges resulting from low educational attainment, limited employment skills, few strong role models and low self-esteem.
 The presence of these challenges are directly linked to high incidences of early marriage, teen pregnancies, divorce, domestic violence, substance abuse and high school dropout rates.